Courtesy titles such as Mr., Mrs., Ms., etc. should be used in correspondence only.

 Dreeben School of Education Professor Dr. John Doe, will present…

-Dr. Ann White, professor of English, taught the class.
+Dr. Ann White, professor of French studies, taught the class.

-Professor of French Studies Jane Brown lectured at a recent seminar.
+Professor of English Jane Brown lectured at a recent seminar.

 The term “faculty” refers to the entire instructional staff.
 It requires the use of a singular verb.
 An individual should be referred to as a faculty member.